 2. Make sure you can fulfil the requirements of the tender

-Once you’ve identified a relevant tender opportunity, the next step is to read the specification thoroughly and make sure you understand all the criteria to ensure your organisation can fulfil each requirement of the tender.
+Once you’ve identified a relevant opportunity, the next step is to read the specification thoroughly and ensure that your organisation can fulfil each requirement of the tender.

 • Does my organisation meet or exceed the technical skills and experience required?